 When You Should Hire a Lawyer

 Even if a couple agrees on every aspect of their divorce, most times it is still better to retain the legal services of an attorney.
 Any lingering anger or deception that one person feels towards the other can manifest during the settlement process, and hiding money or assets is not uncommon when someone feels as though they will get the short end of the stick in divorce.

 On that note, one of the most important things that an attorney can ensure is that neither person is being taken advantage of in the process.
 In a do-it-yourself divorce, neither person can really be sure that what they are agreeing to is fair or in the child's best interests.
 Lawyers provide a lens to look at the divorce in a different light.

 If working with a lawyer makes a couple uneasy, they should explore the idea of mediation.
 A mediator will allow the couple to work through their settlement in the way they would like but provide stability and perspective.
 Mediators work to make sure all aspects of the divorce are addressed fairly, without preference to either spouse.
 Since there is no litigation involved, this method similarly saves time and money.

 Many people filing for divorce on their own are doing so in an attempt to save time and money.
 While cheaper in the short-term, these divorces can wind up being even more expensive if something was filed incorrectly or one person did not realize the long-term cost of their agreement.
-To prevent an unexpected surprise after a divorce filing, work with the Pittsburgh divorce attorneys at The Law Offices of Avram Y. Rosen.
+To prevent an unexpected surprise after a divorce filing, work with the Pittsburgh divorce attorneys at Rosen Family Law Group.